Blackout (wartime): United Kingdom

 During World War II, the Air Ministry had forecast that Britain would suffer night air bombing attacks causing large numbers of civilian casualties and mass destruction.
 It was widely agreed that navigation and targeting would be more difficult if man-made lights on the ground could be extinguished.
 As early as July 1939, Public Information Leaflet No 2 (part of the Air Raid Precautions (A.R.P.) training literature) warned of the need for popular discipline to ensure that the blackout regulations were fully enforced during the blackout periods.

 Blackout regulations were imposed on 1 September 1939, before the declaration of war.
-These required that all windows and doors should be covered at night with suitable material such as heavy curtains, cardboard or paint, to prevent the escape of any glimmer of light that might aid enemy aircraft.
+These required that all windows and doors should be covered at night with suitable material such as heavy curtains, cardboard or paint, to prevent the escape of any glimmer of light which might aid enemy aircraft.
 The Government ensured that the necessary materials were available.
 External lights such as street lights were switched off, or dimmed and shielded to deflect light downward.
 Essential lights such as traffic lights and vehicle headlights were fitted with slotted covers to deflect their beams downwards to the ground.